znschaffer/SiteGlass/README.md

 ## Installation

-1. Download the latest version of CookieMonster and unzip it.
+1. Download the latest version of Site Glass and unzip it.
 2. Open Chrome and navigate to `chrome://extensions/`.
 3. Enable "Developer mode" in the top-right corner.
-4. Click "Load unpacked" and select the unzipped CookieMonster extension folder.
+4. Click "Load unpacked" and select the unzipped Site Glass extension folder.

 ## Usage

-1. Click the CookieMonster icon in your Chrome extensions toolbar.
+1. Click the Site Glass icon in your Chrome extensions toolbar.
 3. View website privacy ratings, cookie details, and alternative recommendations.
 4. Check the website's history of security breaches and their severities.